tom42/agbpack/doc/HUFFMAN.md

 Since each sibling node pair is stored in a halfword, each node is stored in a byte.
 So a leaf node has 8 bits to store the symbol it represents.
-With 8 bit symbols this leaves no room in a node to store the node's type, or, for that matter, the address of the node's children.
+With 8 bit symbols this leaves no room in a node to store the node's type.
 That information is stored in the parent node.
-Obviously the root node is special: we know its address and it is always an intermediate node.
+The root node is implicitly assumed to be an intermediate node.

 ### Format of intermediate nodes